ravelinejunior/ravelinejunior/README.md

 - 👋 Hi, I’m @ravelinejunior
 - 👀 I’m interested in all kind of techies
-- 🌱 I’m currently learning kotlin mvvm, clean architecture
+- 🌱 I’m currently learning android auto
 - 💞️ I’m looking to collaborate on everyone